 When there wasn’t food on the table or clothes available, Webster’s church and neighbors stepped in to help.
 “My neighborhood was a village, filled with caring neighbors who knew each other.
 They instilled what being a good neighbor meant,” he said.

 This notion of being a good neighbor is what brought Webster into ministry.
 As pastor of Emmanuel Missionary Baptist Church, he works diligently with his congregation to make an impact in the community.
-One way they give back is by mentoring and tutoring at IPS School 99 and Arlington & Tech High Schools.
-Church members also spend time helping improve neighbors lives through cutting grass, helping with home improvement projects and feeding the hungry.
+One way they give back is by mentoring and tutoring at schools throughout Indianapolis.
+Church members also spend time helping improve neighbors’ lives through cutting grass, helping with home improvement projects and feeding the hungry.
 “It’s about adding value to people’s lives.
 Just do what you can do – anyone can cut grass, wash windows, pick up trash – just get started,” Webster said.